 Top VCs help attract better talent.
 This is simply because they have a more extensive list of contacts, more ability to persuade, and more credibility when selling the narrative to a potential employee.

-One of the problems with giving advice is that sometimes you’re not the best person to give it.
+One of the problems with giving advice is that sometimes you’re not the best person to give it to.
 For the modern CEO, executive coaching is a way to tackle problems with the ego (mainly) left at the door.
 Many VC firms now bring executive coaching to the table as a value add, helping the founders navigate those tricky and stressful opening phases when growing a company.
 Leadership courses and emotional wellness are other areas that are growing traction as VCs like you seek to avoid founder burnout or unsustainable work practices.

 Investing is not just writing a cheque